icshwi/e3training/workbook/chapter03.md

 We could here download *StreamDevice* directly from PSI's GitHub account, and switch `EPICS_MODULE_TAG` when `make init` is executed:

 1. Go back to `e3-StreamDevice/`
-2. Run `make init` to see what kind of messages which you can see.
+2. Run `make init` to see what kind of output you get.

    Can you guess what kind of process that is happening behind scenes?

 3. Check `EPICS_MODULE_TAG` with `make vars`
-4. Check the `configure/CONFIG_MODULE` file
+4. Have a look at the `configure/CONFIG_MODULE` file

-> Running `make init` will download all source files within StreamDevice as a git submodule, and will switch back to the `2.8.8` version of StreamDevice.
+> Running `make init` will download all source files within StreamDevice as a git submodule, and will in our case switch back to the `2.8.8` version of StreamDevice.
 >
 > *N.B.!
 You may have different versions than the author of these instructions.*